legenddaniel/MyPractices/Fake_Indeed_Index/Readme.txt

 3. I noticed that the real Indeed.ca may change their UI some times but slightly, and seems different devices might see different UIs at different time of visit.

-4. I found no reason why in some chromium-kernel browsers the input boxes might have double border effects when focused.

-5. Indeed made a different UI for mobile devices from common low-resolution screen/window display.
+4. Indeed made a different UI for mobile devices from common low-resolution screen/window display.

 Thanks for your inspection and I am getting better on it.